HL7/cqf-recommendations/input/pagecontent/documentation-approach-09-methods-of-implementation.md

 Methods of implementation refers to three (3) broad approaches to moving from the computable, structured representation (L3) of guideline content to the executable representation (L4):

-1. As a “Spec”
+1. **Manual**: i.e. Treating the L3 content as a specification
-2. Translation
+2. **Translation**: Translating the content to another format suitable for execution in a given environment
-3. Native Execution
+3. **Native Execution**: Directly executing the L3 content in a clinical reasoning engine that understand the representation

 <details open>